walmartlabs/linearroad/GENERATEDATA.md

 # How to generate data files

 ## Notes
+2016-07-25: See https://github.com/walmart/LinearGenerator for an updated data generator that only requires Java.
+The tolls file would still have to be created and cleaned separately:

+`time java historical_tolls <num xways> <max carid> <output file>`

+`time java fixtolls <raw toll file> <final_notifications_data> <final toll file>`

 2016-03-07: Initially a few cleansing and combination scripts were rewritten in C which yielded tremendous speed benefits.
 Run-time for most required steps were halved or reduced to a third of the original time.
 Then, the scripts were rewritten in Java (8u73) and surprisingly the performance was even faster.
 All the scripts were rewritten in Java.
 Now a 250 expressway data set can be combined, modified, and completely prepped in less than 24 hours, potentially 12 hours.
 A database is no longer necessary.
 Generation of raw data files also no longer requires a database.
 Details, scripts, and usage follow below.

 For the creation of re-entrant cars, using the previous 0.1 version of our scripts, which was still faster than going to a database, took ~30+ hours to create ~200K replacements from a set of ~780K "carsandtimes" for a 50 expressway dataset.
 The newest method will produce the same number of replacements from the same ~780K cars in seconds.